criblpacks/cribl-akamai-rest/README.md

    * In **Collect**, replace the placeholder `YOUR_AKAMAI_URL` with your actual Akamai URL.
 * Perform a **Run > Preview** of the  `in_akamai_siem_integration` Collector to verify that it works correctly.
 * Schedule the Collector and ensure State Tracking is enabled (the correct configuration is already included).

+### Configure your Destination/Update Pack Routes
+To ensure proper data routing, you must make a choice: retain the current setting to use the Default Destination defined by your Worker Group, or define a new Destination directly inside this pack and adjust the pack's route accordingly.

+### Commit and Deploy
+Once everything is configured, perform a Commit & Deploy to enable data collection.

 ## Pack Configurable Items
 The following are the in-Pack configurable items - review/update them as needed.